Eat Like a Farmer: Herbed Deviled Eggs

 For nutrition, flavor and food safety, that’s a very good thing.
 For presenting smooth hard-boiled eggs at a dinner party, not so much.

 The farm-fresh secret is to tap the wide end of the raw egg on the kitchen counter just enough to barely crack the shell.
+You can also push a thumb-tack into the broad end of an egg--the result is the same.
 While the egg is cooking, air works its way in through these tiny cracks and helps steam the shell away from the egg.
 It works like a charm.

 What about the unappetizing gray line that forms around the edge of the yolk sometimes?
 It’s the result of a reaction between the iron in the yolks and a compound called hydrogen sulfide in the whites.

 It’s also a helpful indicator that you’ve overcooked the eggs.
-Solution: here’s a never-fail procedure for preparing perfect hard-boiled eggs at our organic farm.
+Solution: here’s the never-fail procedure we use to prepare perfect hard-boiled eggs at our organic farm.

 - Place six eggs in a single layer in a saucepan, and cover them with cold tap water.